 Defensively, the two teams are much alike, with both struggling to truly find their identity just yet, and figure out how to cut out the big plays given to opposing offenses.

-Page 2 of 3 - This game is always made more interesting, not just by the close proximity of the two schools, but by the district and conference implications at stake.
+This game is always made more interesting, not just by the close proximity of the two schools, but by the district and conference implications at stake.

 Coach: Broc Silvers